-B. The District intends for its goals with respect to water conservation to be at least as stringent as those of LCRA, WTCPUA, and Lakeway MUD.
-Currently, the District's goal is to reduce the average daily water use and water loss by 5% within five years of the date this Plan is established and by 10% within 10 years of the date this Plan is established.
-A 5% reduction in the per capita water usage would reduce the daily per capital water usage by 7 gallons to 132 gallons per capital per day.
-The 10% reduction in the daily water usage would reduce the daily per capital per day.
-The District will attempt to achieve these goals with one or more of the following methods: Encouraging and supporting efficient water use and reduced waste, which may be done by including water conservation information in new homeowner packets, if applicable.

-1. Taking measures to maintain per capita water usage below the median of the previous five years' gallons per capita per day consumption for similarly situated water providers.

-2. Striving to limit unaccounted for water from the District's system to no more than 10% of the volume of water delivered based on a moving five year average.

-3. Implementing and maintaining a program of universal metering and meter replacement and repair.

-4. Encouraging decreasing waste in landscape irrigation.

-5. Raising public awareness of water conservation and encouraging responsible public behavior.

-6. Developing a system specific strategy to conserve water during peak demands, thereby reducing peak use.

-7. Encouraging the development of a program for the reuse/recycling of wastewater/greywater.

-8. Encouraging the use of water efficient plumbing fixtures.

-9. Implementing all applicable water conservation measures required under any District water supply contract.

-C. Metering and meter repair/replacement:

-1. The supply of water from Lakeway MUD and WTCPUA will be metered with water meters capable of accuracy within +/-5%.

-2. Each user will be metered with a water meter capable of accuracy within +/- 5%.

-3. Each connection on the system will be metered, including landscape irrigation and public facilities.

-4. A regularly scheduled maintenance program of meter repair and replacement will be established in accordance with the following time intervals:
+- B. The District intends for its goals with respect to water conservation to be at least as stringent as those of LCRA.
+Currently, the District's goal is to reduce the average daily use and water loss by 5% within five years of the date this Plan is established and by 10% within 10 years of the date this Plan is established.
+The District will attempt to achieve these goals with one or more of the following methods: - 1.
+Encouraging and supporting efficient water use and reduced waste, which may be done by including water conservation information in new homeowner packets, if applicable. - 2.
+Taking measures to maintain per capita water usage below the median of the previous five years' gallons per capita per day consumption for similarly situated water providers. - 3.
+Striving to limit unaccounted for water from the District's system to no more than 10% of the volume of water delivered based on a moving five year average. - 4.
+Implementing and maintaining a program of universal metering and meter replacement and repair. - 5.
+Encouraging decreasing waste in landscape irrigation. - 6.
+Raising public awareness of water conservation and encouraging responsible public behavior. - 7.
+Developing a system specific strategy to conserve water during peak demands, thereby reducing peak use. - 8.
+Encouraging the development of a program for the reuse/recycling of wastewater/greywater. - 9.
+Encouraging the use of water efficient plumbing fixtures. - 10.
+Implementing all applicable water conservation measures required under any District water supply contract. - C. Metering and meter repair/replacement: - 1.
+The supply of water will be metered with water meters capable of accuracy within +/-5%. - 2.
+Each user will be metered with a water meter capable of accuracy within +/- 5%. - 3.
+Each connection on the system will be metered, including landscape irrigation and public facilities. - 4.
+A regularly scheduled maintenance program of meter repair and replacement will be established in accordance with the following time intervals: - a.

-a.
 Master Meters: Test once/year

-b.
-1" + Meters: Test once/year

-c.
-Meters <1": Test once/ 10 years

-D. Unaccounted-for water loss: The District will submit water loss audits to LCRA and the Texas Water Development Board in the form and at the times required by those entities.

-E. Education and Public Information Programs: The District will undertake a coordinated water conservation public education and information program with its Customers that may include:

-1. Providing a conservation message that may be included with water bills.

-2. Encouraging local media coverage of water conservation issues and the importance of water conservation.

-3. Making water conservation information and materials available.

-F. Beneficial Water Reuse and Recycling: The Joint Facility will be evaluated for opportunities for the beneficial reuse and recycling of reclaimed water.
-Reuse of wastewater effluent generated by the Joint Facility for landscape irrigation is a possibility.

-(2) Landscape Conservation Measures.
+- b.
+1" + Meters: Test once/year - c.
+Meters <1": Test once/ 10 years - D. Unaccounted-for water loss: The District will submit water loss audits to LCRA and the Texas Water Development Board in the form and at the times required by those entities. - E. Education and Public Information Programs: The District will undertake a coordinated water conservation public education and information program with its Customers that may include: - 1.
+Providing a conservation message that may be included with water bills. - 2.
+Encouraging local media coverage of water conservation issues and the importance of water conservation. - 3.
+Making water conservation information and materials available. - F. Beneficial Water Reuse and Recycling: The Joint Facility will be evaluated for opportunities for the beneficial reuse and recycling of reclaimed water.
+Reuse of wastewater effluent generated by the Joint Facility for landscape irrigation is a possibility. - (2) Landscape Conservation Measures.
 To promote water conservation and pollution prevention with respect to outdoor water usage, this Plan incorporates a modified version of the LCRA's Conservation Landscape Best Management Practices attached as Exhibit "A-1" as suggested guidelines for landscaping and irrigation system installations within the District.
-The District will comply with all applicable LCRA rules related to landscape conservation measures and irrigation systems.

-(3) Other Measures.
+The District will comply with all applicable LCRA rules related to landscape conservation measures and irrigation systems. - (3) Other Measures.
 Other measures may include system operation requirements and rules that promote water conservation such as use of new water conserving technology in construction, landscape watering management, and appropriate use of updated plumbing fixtures that conserve water.
 In addition, the District will regularly review this Plan in accordance with applicable rules to ensure that it is effective and efficient.